gvwilson/thirdbit/src/fiction/iffy/index.md

 Nineteen and five… Sixteen and eight… Fourteen and ten… The numbers in the corner of the map showed how many blue dots remained and how many had gone dark.
-At twelve and twelve the remaining Marines began to fall back.
+At fifteen and nine the remaining Marines began to fall back.
 The green dots kept pace but let them go.

 "How bad is it?"
 Edson asked,